Hoyg/Labs-Refresh/azurefunctions/readme.md

     ![Deploy Site](images/deploysite.png)

-    * If your subscription is not listed or if you want to use an existing service principal, click the `Manage` link.
+    * If your Azure subscription is not listed or if you want to use an existing service principal, click the `Manage` link.

         * Click on the +New Service Connection button and select the Azure Resource Manager option.
 Provide Connection name, select the Azure Subscription from the list and the click on the Ok button.
 The Azure credentials will be required to be provided to authorize the connection.

             ![Resource Manager](images/armendpoint.png)

-        * If the subscription is already listed, select the Azure subscription from the list and click Authorize.
+        * If your Azure subscription is already listed, select the Azure subscription from the drop down list and click Authorize.

             ![Authorize](images/authorize.png)

+1. Choose the pre-created **PartsUnlimited-Web-XXXX** name for **App Service Name** from the drop down.

 1. For the **PartsUnlimited APIs**, select the second task and configure the inputs as shown below.
+Choose **PartsUnlimited-API-XXX** for the **App Service Name** field from the drop down.

     ![PartsUnlimited API](images/api.png)

 1. Select the third task to deploy **PartsUnlimited Azure Function** and configure the inputs as shown below.
+Choose the pre-created **Azure functions** name for the **App Service Name** field from the drop down.

     ![PartsUnlimited Function](images/function.png)